A Note from Principal Joy Clarke-Wells:

 Dear E.L.
 Haynes Elementary School Families,

-We’re excited to welcome students back on Monday, August 18!
+We’re excited to welcome our students back to campus on Monday, August 24!

 To our new families—welcome to E.L.
 Haynes!
 To our returning families—welcome back!
 Thank you for choosing E.L.
 Haynes for your student.
 We value our partnership with families and look forward to working together to ensure your student is prepared to thrive in college, career, and life.